Suplav-Pandey/bloggingApp/README.md

 ## Other Functionalities
 - **Media Uploads:** Images for blogs and profiles are uploaded to Cloudinary using Multer middleware.
 Supported formats: JPG, JPEG, PNG, WebP.
-- **Input Validation:** All routes use express-validator for robust input validation.
+- **Input Validation:** All routes use `express-validator` for robust input validation.
-- **Authentication:** JWT-based authentication with tokens stored in cookies.
-Protected routes use the `authe` middleware.
+- **Authentication & Authorization:** JWT-based authentication with tokens stored in cookies.
+Protected routes use custom middleware to ensure users are logged in and authorized to perform actions.
-- **Data Deletion:** When a user is deleted, all their blogs and comments are also deleted.
+- **Data Integrity:** When a user is deleted, all their blogs and comments are also deleted.
 When a blog is deleted, all its comments are deleted.
 Images are removed from Cloudinary when their associated content is deleted.
 - **Error Handling:** Validation errors and file upload errors are returned with clear messages and appropriate HTTP status codes.